Polytechnic University of the Philippines College Entrance Test

 The Polytechnic University of the Philippines College Entrance Test, commonly known as PUPCET, is part of the admission requirements in the Polytechnic University of the Philippines, administered to graduates of Philippine and foreign high schools.
 It is used to measure the capability of incoming students depending on what degree will the applicant choose.
-Of an estimated 50,000 annual entrance test examinees, only 8,000 will be accepted due to the university's limited budget.
-Due to covid restrictions this temporarily suspended and implements College Admission Evaluation of Polytechnic University of the Philippines or CAEPUP.
+PUPCET is one of the most competitive entrance examinations in the Philippines.
+Of an estimated 50,000 annual entrance test examinees for the main campus in Manila, only 8,000 (16 percent) will be accepted due to the university's limited budget.
+Due to COVID restrictions this temporarily suspended and implements College Admission Evaluation of Polytechnic University of the Philippines or CAEPUP.

 CAEPUP

-The Polytechnic University of the Philippines announced that the yearly PUPCET's canceled due to ongoing COVID-19 pandemic for academic year 2021-2022, 2022-2023 and 2023-2024 instead the admission in polytechnic university both open university and i-tech are based in College Evaluation of PUP or CAEPUP that evaluated through their iApply website.
+The Polytechnic University of the Philippines announced that the yearly PUPCET's canceled due to ongoing COVID-19 pandemic for academic year 2021–2022, 2022–2023 and 2023–2024 instead the admission in Polytechnic University of the Philippines both Open University and Institute of Technology are based in College Evaluation of PUP or CAEPUP that evaluated through their iApply website.